Filter Ferret

 Best Modern Glam

 Every other table on this list prioritizes function.
-The Kate and Laurel prioritizes design — and in the right space, that's exactly what you need.
-The mirrored glass top reflects light, making tight entryways feel larger.
-The gold-tone metal frame reads as intentional decor, not "I needed a surface so I bought the cheapest option."
+This one prioritizes design — and in the right space, that's exactly what you need.
+Mirrored glass top reflects light, making tight entryways feel larger.
+Gold-tone metal frame reads as intentional decor, not "I needed a surface so I bought the cheapest option."

-At 10 inches deep and 30 inches wide, the dimensions match the Leick Home Mission — but the aesthetic couldn't be more different.
+10 inches deep, 30 inches wide — same dimensions as the Leick Mission, completely different aesthetic.
 Where the Leick suits Craftsman bungalows, the Trubey suits modern apartments, glam bedrooms, and contemporary entryways.

-The bottom wire rack provides open storage for a small basket, a pair of shoes, or stacked magazines.
-The 25 lb capacity means a vase, a small lamp, and a decorative tray work — but skip the heavy table books.
+Bottom wire rack holds a small basket, shoes, or stacked magazines.
+25 lbs of capacity means a vase, a small lamp, and a decorative tray work — skip the heavy books.

-Who it's for: Design-conscious shoppers who want their entryway or hallway table to be a statement piece, not just a surface.
-The mirrored top and gold frame add light and style to dark or narrow spaces.
+Who it's for: You want your entryway table to be a statement piece, not just a surface.
+Mirrored top and gold frame add light and style to dark or narrow spaces.

-Watch out for: Mirrored glass shows fingerprints, dust, and water marks — it needs regular cleaning.
-The 25 lb capacity is modest; no heavy lamps or stacks of hardcovers.
-The glam aesthetic is polarizing — it either matches your space perfectly or clashes completely.
+Watch out for: Mirrored glass shows fingerprints, dust, and water marks constantly.
+25 lbs is modest — no heavy lamps or stacks of hardcovers.
+The glam aesthetic is polarizing: it either matches your space perfectly or clashes completely.

 How to Measure for a Narrow Console Table

-Step 1: Measure wall-to-wall width.
-Stand at the point where the table will go and measure from one wall to the opposite wall (or obstruction).
-This is your total available space.
+Step 1: Measure wall-to-wall.
+Stand where the table will go.
+Measure from one wall to the opposite wall (or obstruction).
+That's your total available space.

-Step 2: Subtract the walkway you need.
+Step 2: Subtract your walkway.
 Hallways need 30 inches minimum (comfortable) to 36 inches (spacious).
-Behind a sofa, 24-30 inches works because foot traffic is lower.
+Behind a sofa, 24-30 inches works — lower foot traffic.
 The remainder is your maximum table depth.

 Step 3: Account for baseboards.
-Baseboards add 0.5-1.5 inches of depth between the wall and the table's back edge.
-A table listed at 10 inches deep sits 11-11.5 inches from the wall when pushed against the baseboard.
+This is the one people forget.
+Baseboards add 0.5-1.5 inches between the wall and the table's back edge.
+A table listed at 10 inches deep sits 11-11.5 inches from the wall.
 Measure accordingly.

 Step 4: Tape-test it.
-Put painter's tape on the floor in the exact dimensions of the table (width and depth).
-Walk past it naturally for a day.
+Painter's tape on the floor, exact dimensions.
+Walk past naturally for a day.
 Carry groceries past it.
-Walk past it in the dark.
+Walk past in the dark.
 If you clip the tape, size down.

 For a complete walkthrough on reading and comparing furniture dimensions, see our guide: how to read furniture dimensions before you buy.